venusrb/Fall-Risk-Prediction/README.md

   - Temporal Gait Features
    - Logistic Regression

 The results and conclusions of each task are disscussed and illustrated with some visualizations.
 In addition, the implemntation Python code for each task is provided under [Tasks](https://github.com/venusrb/Fall-Risk-Prediction/tree/main/Tasks) folder.

 # Data Colection
-&nbsp;

 98 patients, 65 years old and older, a diverse group of geriatric patients, participated in this study.
 They were evaluated with the Timed-Up-and-Go (TUG) test while three sensors were installed on their bodies (on their right and left shoes, and the collear of their clothing).
 &nbsp;